rblack42/VMdemo/docs/Vagrant.rst

 Prerequisites
 =============

 Vagrant_ needs a :term:`VM` system to manage.
-Currently the tool works with VirtualBox_, and there is a commercial version that works on VMware_.
+Currently the tool works best with VirtualBox_, and there is a commercial version that works on VMware_.
 We will use the free version.

 Install VirtualBox
 ------------------